BranchTaken/Hemlock/doc/design/syntax.md

 explicitly cause scanning errors if inside codepoint/string literals, and elsewhere they result in error tokens which cause parsing errors.

-## Indentation
+## Dentation

-Semantically meaningful indentation has multiple advantages:
+Semantically meaningful {in,de}dentation, dentation for short, has multiple advantages:

-- Programmers typically indent code to indicate block structure, in order to streamline human understanding, even if the compiler is oblivious to indentation.
-Making indentation meaningful reduces the gap between the programmer's mental model and the language semantics.
+- Programmers typically indent code to indicate block structure, in order to streamline human understanding, even if the compiler is oblivious to dentation.
+Making dentation meaningful reduces the gap between the programmer's mental model and the language semantics.
 - Fewer symbols are required.
-The omission of lines consisting only of `end` or `}` tends to reduce total number of lines, even as compared with a two-column indentation style.
-(Hemlock enforces four-column indentation; more on that below.)
+The omission of lines consisting only of `end` or `}` tends to reduce total number of lines, even as compared with a two-column dentation style.
+(Hemlock enforces four-column dentation; more on that below.)
 - Automated code formatting tools are brain-dead simple as compared with the near-sentience required to implement typical coding styles in many contemporary languages.
-- One of the most effective general heuristics for parser error recovery is to heed indentation and restart parsing at the enclosing indentation level.
-By mandating proper indentation, error recovery is yet more effective, and it becomes feasible to provide code introspection services even for source files in intermediate editing states.
+- One of the most effective general heuristics for parser error recovery is to heed dentation and restart parsing at the enclosing indentation level.
+By mandating proper dentation, error recovery is yet more effective, and it becomes feasible to provide code introspection services even for source files in intermediate editing states.

-Several other contemporary languages have semantically meaningful indentation, but approaches vary considerably.
+Several other contemporary languages have semantically meaningful dentation, but approaches vary considerably.
 The following languages have particularly interesting takes on the problem.

-- [Python](https://www.python.org/) is the most widely used language for which indentation is significant, and the rules for what constitutes acceptable indentation are quite flexible.
+- [Python](https://www.python.org/) is the most widely used language for which dentation is significant, and the rules for what constitutes acceptable dentation are quite flexible.
 The details changed a bit between Python 2 and 3 to reduce ways in which tab width could obscure code meaning.
 - [Haskell](https://www.haskell.org/) requires continuation of an expression to be indented more than its beginning token.
 The rules are simple and consistent; the biggest common pitfall is that if a multi-line expression starts on a line with preceding tokens that change length, the entire expression must be re-indented during refactoring.
-- [F#](https://fsharp.org/) indentation is modeled as an "offside" rule similar to that used in soccer.
+- [F#](https://fsharp.org/) dentation is modeled as an "offside" rule similar to that used in soccer.
 Although elegant in concept, this approach motivates an unfortunate set of special cases which allow multi-line expressions to be indented "prettily", e.g. with math operators aligned.

 Hemlock takes a comparatively simple approach to avoid some of the pitfalls mentioned above:

-- Tabs are forbidden in whitespace.
-(Tabs can be embedded only in string literals and comments.)
+- Tabs can be embedded only in raw string literals and comments.
+This prevents tabs from impacting code structure.
-- The first non-whitespace token establishes line indentation.
+- The first non-space codepoint on each line establishes its indentation.
 - Block indentation is four columns.
-- Expression continuation indentation is two colums.
+- Expression continuation indentation is two columns.
 One-column and three-column indentation are *always* invalid, which eliminates undetected off-by-one errors.
-- The raw `'\n'` at the end of a line is treated as non-breaking whitespace if immediately preceded by a `'\\'`.
-This acts as an escape hatch which allows arbitrary continuation indentation.
-- Unindented lines comprising only comments and/or whitespace are ignored.
+- Lines comprising only comments and/or whitespace are ignored.
-- Consecutive lines at the same indentation are distinct expressions.
+- Consecutive expressions at the same indentation are distinct expressions.

-Automated formatting only needs to perform a few actions:

-- Wrap lines that exceed 100 columns if at all possible without changing the token stream.
-- Strip extraneous trailing whitespace, including any `'\n'` codepoints following the last token.
-- Dense wrapping of expressions (as well as removal of `'\\'` continuation) can be used to enforce uniform coding style.
-This is Hemlock's answer to endless coding style debate, but it is a draconian approach, and therefore opt-in.
-In the absence of dense wrapping, code formatting style guidelines are pretty minimal.

-  + Wrap expressions such that lines do not exceed 100 columns if possible.
-(Don't bother with heroics such as string literal splitting unless it makes the code more readable.)
+Autoformatting only needs to remove excessive whitespace and densely rewrap.
+With that done, there are limited significant formatting style considerations, e.g.:

-  + Prefer to densely wrap long expressions unless sparser wrapping significantly improves readability.
+- Use block indentation of subexpressions for long expressions rather than dense wrapping when doing so improves readability.
-  + Use additional inter-token alignment spacing only if it significantly improves readability.
-  + Use `'\\'` continuation sparingly.
+- Use block indentation when its absence would cause confusion, e.g. non-trivial pattern match actions.
+- Prefer to omit `(...)` delimiters when they do not increase code clarity.
+- Prefer to order named parameters such that non-trivial `fn` expressions come last and use block indentation for their bodies.

+Additional notes:

+- Tabs *can* affect column numbering for code in lines that intersperse raw strings and/or comments.
+  For the purposes of column computation the compiler fixes the tabstops at multiples of eight.
+  There are two useful rules for avoiding confusion:
+  + Don't do that.
+Raw tabs are rarely necessary, and they *never* need to be used in combination with trailing code on the same line.
+  + Configure the terminal and code editor to use tabstops at multiples of eight.
+For example, use the following [EditorConfig](https://editorconfig.org/) settings in `~/.editorconfig`.
+    ```
+    [*.{hm,hmi}]
+    indent_style = space
+    indent_size = 4
+    tab_width = 8
+    charset = utf-8
+    end_of_line = lf
+    trim_trailing_whitespace = true
+    insert_final_newline = false
+    ```
+- There are special places in the language syntax for documentation strings, which can be extracted during documentation generation.
+Such strings are ingested as [Markdown](https://github.github.com/gfm/), and documentation generation could well fail on malformed input.
+For the purposes of code compilation such strings are opaque, but autoformatting could in principle normalize indentation and wrapping.
+However the complexity is rather high for a limited payoff.

 ## Tokens